standard-schema/standard-schema/README.md

 So if the standard type signatures used a symbol declared with `Symbol.for()`, that exact symbol would need to be exported at runtime and imported by any consuming libraries.
 This means consumers would need to include `standard-library` as a runtime dependency.

 Ideally, it would be possible to ship a _Standard Schema_ compatible library without incurring any new runtime dependencies.
-While `standard-schema` does export some utility functions, these are not required to use the _Standard Schema_ format.
+(While `standard-schema` does export some utility functions, these are not required to use the _Standard Schema_ format.)
+Thus, we're left with string literals.

 ### Why does the validate method return a union?